 The One Who (Almost) Got Away

-Like Eliza, many students’ paths to CALS aren’t the most direct or traditional — and their stories have been inspiring change in Patterson Hall.
+Stories from students like Susan have been inspiring change at CALS.
 Administrators are currently revamping the communications sent during the CALS admissions process to better frame all available paths to CALS.
-And admissions is taking a broad view of what makes a great CALS student to include factors like grit and passion for the field.
+Admissions is broadening its view of what makes a great CALS student to include factors like grit and passion for the field.

 “This is a very important issue, and we have a lot of smart, dedicated people working on it,” Dean Richard Linton said.
 “We’re letting students know that if you get that letter saying you haven’t been accepted, don’t forget your dream.
 There is a way to get here.”